sp2229/CHEME-5660-CourseRepository-Fall-2025/README.md

 - **`julia` not found after juliaup install (Windows)**: ensure `%LOCALAPPDATA%\Microsoft\WindowsApps` is on your PATH; sign out/in; open a new PowerShell window.
 - **`jupyter` not found**: run `conda init <your shell>` and open a new terminal; or `conda activate course` if you created that environment.
 - **Julia kernel missing in Jupyter**: in Julia, run `Pkg.add("IJulia")` again; then restart Jupyter.
-If multiple Pythons/Jupyters exist, prefer launching `jupyter lab` from the conda env you’ll use for class.
+If multiple Python/Jupyter installations exist, prefer launching `jupyter lab` from the conda environment you’ll use for class.
 - **`code` not found (macOS)**: run “Shell Command: Install ‘code’ command in PATH” from VS Code.
 - **Permission errors on macOS**: if the terminal lacks Full Disk Access, grant it in **System Settings → Privacy & Security**.